perbu/pamphlet/02-ownership.md

 }   // s goes out of scope here, String is freed automatically
 ```

 This is like Go's `defer` but automatic and tied to scope.
-Rust calls this "dropping" and the mechanism is the `Drop` trait (which we'll cover later).
+Rust calls this "dropping" and the mechanism is the `Drop` trait.
+Traits will be covered later, for now just know that it's a way to define behavior.

 In Go terms, imagine if every variable had an invisible `defer cleanup()` that ran when the variable went out of scope.
-That's Rust, except it's not deferred to function end—it's scoped precisely.
+That's Rust, except it's not deferred to function end; it's scoped precisely.

 ### Rule 3: Ownership Moves